Yonasani Rwakaikara

 Yonasani Kaijamurubi Rwakaikara (18 June 1918 – 1994) was a Ugandan Anglican bishop in the Anglican Church of Uganda.

-Rwakaikara was born in Bugungu in Masindi District; educated at Clifton Theological College; and ordained both deacon and priest in 1966.
-He was consecrated a bishop on 10 April 1967 to serve as Assistant Bishop of Rwenzori.
-He remained assistant bishop until 25 June 1972, when he was installed diocesan Bishop of Rwenzori; he was translated to become Bishop of Bunyoro-Kitara, where he served from 1981 to 1989.
+Rwakaikara was born in Bugungu in Masindi District.
+He was educated at Clifton Theological College and ordained both deacon and priest in 1966.
+He was consecrated a bishop on 10 April 1967 to serve as assistant bishop of Rwenzori.
+He remained assistant bishop until 25 June 1972, when he was installed diocesan Bishop of Rwenzori.
+He was translated to become Bishop of Bunyoro-Kitara, a post he held from 1981 to 1989.